peturssonstefan/brainfuck_interpreter/README.md

 # Katas completed at codewars.com

 Primarely solved using c++.
-However, I might deviate into other programming langauges as depending on the problem.
+However, I might deviate into other programming languages depending on the problem.